juansulloa/fnjv_annotations/README.md

-# Manage manual annotations of FNJV recordings
+# Soundclim manual annotations

-Keep track of manual annotations performed on the FNJV recordings.
+There are two main types of annotations: presence-absence and bounding boxes.

+## Presence-absence
+Presence-absence are annotations at a global scale, indicating the presence or absence of a species in a 60 s audio recording.
+This is the main target that needs to be automated, and hence is the final test.

+## Bounding boxes

+Bounding boxes are annotations at a finer scale, in time and frequency.
 Annotations are performed using Audacity and the following standards:

 - Samples are heard and visually analyzed with a spectrogram
 - Distorted signals (clipped or distorted by the microphone) are not annotated.